kcoolsae/justin/docs/specs/src/index.md

 * Medium priority: data retrieval by authorised users
 * Lower priority: compilation of question forms (could be done offline for the first year), assignment of roles, special cases

-{:.note}
-It may be possible to export a Google form to a format that can be imported into the system or database.
-(According to ChatGPT - haven't tried this, but worth pursuing.)